A jogger accidentally crossed into the US from Canada and was detained for two weeks

 Instead, the Border Patrol arrested Roman on May 21, “processed her as an expedited removal,” then transferred her to the custody of Immigration and Customs Enforcement, according to ICE spokesperson Carissa Cutrell.

-On May 22, Roman was taken to ICE’s Northwest Detention Center in Tacoma, Washington, about 140 miles south of the border point where she had been arrested.
+On May 22, Roman was taken to ICE’s Northwest Detention Center in Tacoma, about 140 miles south of the border point where she had been arrested.
 She remained detained until June 5 when, after two weeks of paperwork and processing, Roman was taken back to the border “and removed to Canada,” Cutrell said.

 When asked why Roman was detained for two weeks, an ICE official indicated that Roman’s status as a French citizen, rather than a Canadian one, may have lengthened the time it took to process her case.